 - Paint bare branches white (optional).

-3. Arrange branches in a vase or set up a twig tree.
+3. Arrange branches in a vase or set up a twig tree:

 - Arrange bare branches, birch twigs, or decorative lighted tree limbs in a vase.
-Or set up this cute little lighted tree instead.

-4. Decorate bare limbs with pom-poms (optional).
+4. Decorate bare limbs with pom-poms (optional):

-- This step is optional.
-Look at this Thanksgiving tree with pom poms to see how pretty they look on bare branches.
+- Here’s a Thanksgiving tree with pom-poms if you’d like to see how nice they look on bare branches.

-5. Make hangers for gratitude leaf ornaments.
+6. Make hangers for gratitude leaf ornaments:

 - Cut yarn, twine, or fishing string into four to eight-inch sections.